Discover Azul's high-performance Java platform providing faster speed, startup, & efficiency without code changes

 A performance-optimized JVM that also includes an alternative memory management system eliminates the typical latency for transactions.
 The JIT compilation system has also been improved to deliver higher throughput.
 Rather than reducing cloud waste, these simply reduce the cloud resources required to provide the same carrying capacity.
 The effect is to lower cloud costs even further.

-High-performance Java with JTI compilation reduces cloud waste
+High-Performance Java Platform with JIT compilation reduces cloud waste

 Let’s look at an example of how this worked for a real customer.
 Supercell is a company that runs some of the biggest online multiplayer games in the world.
 For the recent release of Brawl Stars, it was experiencing delays when spinning up new servers as the JVMs were compiling the required code.
 By switching to Azul Platform Prime, and exploiting ReadyNow, it was able to deliver much more consistent load-carrying capacity, reducing game lag, and reducing CPU usage by 20 to 25% for the same workload.

 How fast do you think your code can go?
-Check out our recent blog (LINK) which benchmarks a high-performance Java runtime against OpenJDK 8, 11, 17 and 21.
+Check out our recent blog which benchmarks a High-Performance Java Platform against OpenJDK 8, 11, 17 and 21.
 How do you compare?

 Clearly, a JVM that runs faster code means fewer cloud resources are needed so you can better leverage committed, discounted cloud spend – and even lower your cloud bill!